 The next morning we arose at 4 am and were on the trail in the dark (really dark, only a thin crescent of moon) by 4:45 am.
 Our first goal was to get to what we thought was a split in the trail, going left for El Diente and right would be for Mt.
 Wilson.
-Well, here's a tip - it is hard to see in the dark!
+Well, here's a tip - there is no clear split!

-For the first 1500' we hiked up on a good path in rocks until reaching a somewhat level place with two cairns on your right.
-Take the left trail to El Diente (red) whereas the path we had been on heads off almost straight (blue) to Mt.
+For the first 1500' we hiked up on a good path in rocks until reaching a somewhat level meadow with some grass.
+There on the left the route to El Diente begins whereas the path we had been on heads off right to Mt.
 Wilson.
 In the dark it's easy to miss the left, and we did!

-The route to El Diente is left.
-We didn't see cairns in the dark.
+The route to El Diente leads off to the left at the meadow.
+We didn't see that in the dark.